zedlopez/ifm/Examples/Farewell.md

 Location: Varying which table to look at
 RecipeLocation: Saying Complicated Things
 Index: Conversation system with recap of past exchanges
-Description: People who respond to conversational gambits, summarize what they said before if asked again, and provide recap of conversation that is past.
+Description: People who respond to conversational gambits, summarise what they said before if asked again, and provide recap of conversation that is past.
 For: Z-Machine